blockblockdata/medalla-data-challenge/a001/the_ethereum_2_beacon_block_data_schema_and_visual_documentation.md

 ![](./images/03b-Attester-Slashings-icon.png)

-- The `attester_slashings` table contains a foreign key to a list of slashing data objects, where source data for individual slashings is stored in the `attester_slashing` table.
+- The `attester_slashings` table relates -with a foreign key- to an ordered set of slashing data records, where data for individual slashings is stored in the `attester_slashing` table.
 - Each `attester_slashing` refers to two `attestation` data objects
-- Each `attestation` refers to a list of attestors, stored in `attesting_indices` table
+- Each `attestation` refers to an ordered set of attestors, stored in `attesting_indices` table
 - The intersection of t `validator` ids in the two `attestation` data objects gives the attestors (validators with the role of attesters) to be slashed.

 A critical point to remember is that the slashed attestors for an `attester_slashing` are those that are listed in both `attesting_indices` lists of `attestation_1` and `attestation_2`.